dpzxsm/ReactPropTypes-Plugin/README.md

  <a href=https://github.com/dpzxsm/ReactPropTypes-Plugin/blob/master/README_ZH.md>中文文档</a>

  This is a JetBrains plug-in that automatically generates PropTypes code for React components, and only supports ES6 later at the moment.
 If you need to support ES5, please leave a message in issue.Compatible with: IntelliJ IDEA, PhpStorm, WebStorm, PyCharm, RubyMine, AppCode, CLion, Gogland, Rider.

+ If you are want use it by Visual Code or command line, I suggest you to use another plugin: [react-proptypes](https://github.com/dpzxsm/react-proptypes), now it is imperfect, welcome issue and PR.

 ## Installed
 1. In plugin store search "ReactPropTypes" and install it , this is <a href= https://plugins.jetbrains.com/plugin/10155-reactproptypes>Store Link</a>, Welcome comments.